Alexis-Grimm/Alt-Monster-Week/README.md

-# Monster of the Week
+# Alternate Monster of the Week

 A simple, unofficial [Foundry VTT](https://foundryvtt.com/) system for [Evil Hat Productions](https://www.evilhat.com/)'s [Monster of the